onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 A shelling point should be viewed as a collective intelligence/coherence algorithm

 Religion is the enlargement of the self - a merge with others to some degree - the most optimal meta-strategy is enlarging the self and removing/reducing friction and animosity - participation (to stave off nihilism and apathy and ignorance) and fairness and trust/transparency/auditability

-Think of it through the lens of darknet markets and self-governance and reputation - how reputation is the highest predictor of success

 How do we collectively think and ask better questions?